AI Website Generation Economics: What Agencies Should Know

 - Support — Clients who need changes after generation

-- Sales — Acquiring the client in the first place
+- Sales and marketing — Acquiring the client in the first place

 Why We Use OpenAI for Web Search (Not Gemini)

-One of our biggest cost/quality decisions: we use OpenAI’s web search for the enrichment step, not Gemini.
+One of our most impactful cost/quality decisions: we use OpenAI’s web search for the enrichment step, not Gemini.

 Why?
 Gemini uses Google’s own index.
 Everything it finds, Google already knows.
-Zero incremental SEO value.
+Zero incremental SEO value for your clients.

 OpenAI’s web search finds data from non-Google sources — Yelp, OpenTable, Tripadvisor, industry directories.
 When we pull reviews from Yelp and weave them into site content, that’s a unique content signal Google hasn’t seen presented that way.

-The cost difference is minimal ($0.01 vs $0.005 per query).
+The cost difference between providers is negligible.
 The SEO value difference is significant.

 How Model Override Works